 Questions from MPs to the Church Commissioners takes place on the floor of the House of Commons once every four weeks when the House is sitting.
 The allotted time of fifteen minutes for questions is shared with representatives of other (non-Church) bodies that are accountable to parliament.
 The Second Church Estates Commissioner also answers formal written questions tabled by MPs.

 The Second Church Estates Commissioner answers in relation to the Church Commissioners’ wider trustee responsibilities, namely the management of their investment portfolio; their funding commitments for clergy pensions; the work of bishops and cathedrals; the support of parish ministry in areas of need and opportunity; and the administration of the legal framework for pastoral reorganisation and settling the future of unused church buildings.

 In recognition of the fact that these responsibilities are closely interwoven with the full range of the Church of England’s activity – its nationwide ministry and the upkeep of its built heritage – the Second Commissioner also speaks more broadly to those areas when such matters are raised by MPs.

 The Second Commissioner is an ex-officio member of the General Synod’s Legislative Committee, which conveys draft legislation from the General Synod to Parliament.
-Her role there involves advising Synod officers on the handling of the Church’s relationships with Parliament.
-She is also a member of Parliament’s Ecclesiastical Committee, the joint committee of both Houses that scrutinises that draft legislation, and has responsibility for steering the legislation through the House of Commons (in the Lords this is done by the bishops).
+His role there involves advising Synod officers on the handling of the Church’s relationships with Parliament.
+He is also a member of Parliament’s Ecclesiastical Committee, the joint committee of both Houses that scrutinises that draft legislation, and has responsibility for steering the legislation through the House of Commons (in the Lords this is done by the bishops).
 The ‘steering’ process also involves liaison with the House authorities to ensure smooth and timely passage of the legislation.

 General Synod, Commissioners’ Committees and other Church Business